decomp/doc/README.md

 # The decomp.org Project

-This repository acts as an umbrella project for the [decompilation pipeline components](https://github.com/decomp).
+This repository acts as an umbrella for the decomp.org project, which implements a decompilation pipeline through the composition of independent [decompilation components](https://github.com/decomp).
 High-level design plans, ideas and random brainstorming about future decompilation stages are discussed in the [issue tracker].

 [issue tracker]: https://github.com/mewpaper/decompilation/issues